AlexanderMcGreevy/HackUMass/train-ml-model/README.md

 - Combined 4 datasets (credit cards, IDs, passports) then trained model
 - Then continued to train the model on another 4 datasets (IDs)

-Note that file paths were different.
+Note that file paths are different than specified.